MSMD67/MSMD67.github.io/final_proj/readme.md

 - jQuery
 - API docs from GitHub
-- Bootstrap
+##- Bootstrap

-##Upon creation of this page, it will be incorporated into a personal profile page that
-will be used for my job search.
+Upon creation of this page, it will be incorporated into a personal profile page that will be used for my job search.